q-0q/joule-guide/joule-guide.md

 Having Ult available allows Joule to play extremely aggressively.
 It gives her a get-out-of-jail-free card that adds another layer of survivability to her already very mobile kit.

-...As a final note, something you should know about Joule's Ult is that, at the time of producing this guide, it is very buggy.
-Sometimes, it gets cancelled but it doesnt look like it got cancelled, and sometimes it doesnt get cancelled but looks like it did.
-Sometimes, it doesnt spread stacks properly or evenly to all targets, this seems to happen more often when hitting multiple enemies directly with the recast.
+...As a final note, something you should know about Joule's ult is that, at the time of producing this guide, it is very buggy.
+Sometimes, it gets cancelled but it doesn't look like it got cancelled, and sometimes it doesn't get cancelled but looks like it did.
+Sometimes, it doesn't spread stacks properly or evenly to all targets, this seems to happen more often when hitting multiple enemies directly with the recast.

-# Shift hitbox
+# Shift deep lore

+## The lollipop

 Shifts hitbox has two sections, the stick and the lollipop.
 The stick is drawn from Joule's origin point to her destination point, and is a very thin line.
 The lollipop creates a much bigger circular hitbox at Joule's destination location.

-The stick is extremely thin and difficult to land against moving targets, so against enemies that are not CC'd, your goal should always be to hit them with the lollipop hitbox.
+The stick is pretty thin and can be difficult to land against moving targets, so against enemies that are not CC'd, your goal should be to hit them with the lollipop hitbox.

 Now, with this idea in mind, it's important to consider the nature of Joule's Shift when it comes to its travel distance.
 Because Joule can charge her Shift to extend the distance, that means charging her Shift allows her to control where the lollipop hitbox gets placed.
 However, Joule's Shift has a minimum travel distance, meaning even if you only tap the Shift key for the smallest possible amount of time, she will still travel that minimum distance.